-Let me cut right to the chase and tell you that my children — the offspring of two chefs — are not only picky eaters, but picky eaters who are obviously engaging in an intricately planned conspiracy meant to break me into submission so they can spend their lives sustaining themselves on Cherry Coke and Doritos.
-Now you know my dirty secret, and hopefully it makes you all feel a bit better about yourself.
+Let me cut right to the chase and tell you that my children — the offspring of two professional chefs — are not only picky eaters, but picky eaters who are obviously engaging in an intricately planned conspiracy meant to break me into submission so they can spend their lives sustaining themselves on Cherry Coke and Doritos.
+Now you know my dirty secret, and hopefully it makes you all feel a bit less alone?
 No one is immune from the psychological torture that our children are so effortlessly able to inflict upon us at the dinner table, not even the pros.

 OF COURSE THEY DON’T.